Share

 You can file your application for renewal starting 180 days before the expiration date.
 It is best to apply early so you do not have a gap in employment authorization.

-The USCIS EAD Extension Calculator can help you figure out the new expiration date.
+The USCIS EAD Extension Calculator can help you figure out the correct expiration date.

 Social security number